Guide for Authors

 After the accepted manuscript is published in an online issue: Any requests to add, delete, or rearrange author names in an article published in an online issue will follow the same policies as noted above and result in a corrigendum.

-All intervention and treatment studies need to be prepared following the CONSORT recommendations.
-In particular, a flow chart depicting patient flow needs to be included.
+Please submit the CONSORT check-list with the cover-letter to the Editor.
 In addition, authors should consider describing the outcome measures following the IMMPACT recommendations (Dworkin et al., Pain 2005:113;9-19).
-Please refer to the CONSORT statement website at http://www.consort-statement.org for more information.

 Subscribers may reproduce tables of contents or prepare lists of articles including abstracts for internal circulation within their institutions.
 Permission of the Publisher is required for resale or distribution outside the institution and for all other derivative works, including compilations and translations (please consult http://www.elsevier.com/permissions).
 If excerpts from other copyrighted works are included, the author(s) must obtain written permission from the copyright owners and credit the source(s) in the article.
 Elsevier has preprinted forms for use by authors in these cases: please consult http://www.elsevier.com/permissions.